Top 5 DeFi Trends for 2021-2023

 Popular DeFi protocols will be needed to allow for in-game transferability.
 And many owners of game-based cryptocurrencies will probably want to earn a return on their assets.

-Back in 2018, a survey showed that 62% of gamers and 82% of developers said they were interested in creating and investing in digital assets that are transferable between games.
+A survey by Toptal showed that 62% of gamers and 82% of developers said they were interested in creating and investing in digital assets that are transferable between games.

 Since then, the crypto world has caught up to their desires.